 To put it mildly, Heard doesn’t seem to have much of a fan base prepared to come to her defence.
 So who is Amber Heard?
 Before she filed for divorce, I’d have thought:

 - she stars in dodgy Nicolas Cage movies

 - she’s married to an actor that isn’t Nic Cage, but is similarly weird and old enough to be her dad.

 At the moment, she has a part to play in the expanding Warner Bros/DC cinematic universe.
 I say ‘at the moment’, because internet commentators are hoping she’ll lose her role as Mera in Justice League and Aquaman.
-Something to do with accusing Johnny Depp of domestic violence.
+(Something to do with accusing Depp of domestic violence.)

 The Rum Diary ranks as one of the biggest flops of Saint Depp’s career.
 (For a beloved icon, audiences aren’t interested when he isn’t doing silly walks and gimmicks.)
-I watched it a few days ago, and it’s actually an OK movie with some funny moments and enjoyable performances, especially from Depp and Richard Jenkins.
+I watched it a few days ago, and it’s actually an enjoyable movie with fantastic performances from Depp and Richard Jenkins.

 Amber is very beautiful like Angelina Jolie or Marilyn Monroe, but cinema-goers haven’t been able to see any vulnerability or softness in her turns as yet another femme fatale, scream queen or hot chick.

 She had a supporting role in The Danish Girl as a bohemian ballerina, where it was a genuine surprise to see her in genteel Oscar bait instead of genre fare.
 Amber seemed so grateful for the gig she got a bit overenthusiastic, but there was heart to the performance at least.